 However, the relationship between gluten and intestinal permeability is complex and not yet clearly understood.

-Currently, there is no solid evidence to support that gluten increases intestinal permeability or causes leaky gut in healthy people.
+Currently, no solid evidence supports the idea that gluten increases intestinal permeability or causes leaky gut in healthy people.

 If you have symptoms of gluten sensitivity, it may be beneficial to remove gluten from your diet.
 You can read more about eating gluten-free here.

-Bottom Line: Those with celiac disease or gluten sensitivity should avoid gluten.
-However, there is no significant evidence that healthy people need to avoid gluten.
+Those with celiac disease or gluten sensitivity should avoid gluten.
+However, there’s no significant evidence that people without these conditions need to avoid gluten.

 One of the keys to improving your gut health and preventing leaky gut syndrome is to improve your gut flora.
 That means increasing the beneficial bacteria in your gut so they far outnumber the harmful bacteria.